Quality management: Advancement

-In the 1950s and 1960s, Japanese goods were synonymous with cheapness and low quality, but over time their quality initiatives began to be successful, with Japan achieving high levels of quality in products from the 1970s onward.
+Initially, Japanese goods were perceived as being of inferior quality and associated with affordability, a perception that persisted throughout the 1950s and 1960s.
+However, subsequent efforts to enhance quality ultimately yielded positive results, with Japan subsequently achieving a high standard of quality in its manufactured products by the 1970s.
 For example, Japanese cars regularly top the J.D.
 Power customer satisfaction ratings.
-In the 1980s Deming was asked by Ford Motor Company to start a quality initiative after they realized that they were falling behind Japanese manufacturers.
-A number of highly successful quality initiatives have been invented by the Japanese (see for example on this pages: Genichi Taguchi, QFD, Toyota Production System).
-Many of the methods not only provide techniques but also have associated quality culture (i.e. people factors).
-These methods are now adopted by the same western countries that decades earlier derided Japanese methods.
+In the 1980s, Deming was asked by Ford Motor Company to start a quality initiative after they realized that they were falling behind Japanese manufacturers.
+A number of highly successful quality initiatives have been invented by the Japanese (see for example on these pages: Genichi Taguchi, QFD, Toyota Production System).
+Many of the methods provide techniques and have associated quality culture (i.e. people factors).
+These methods are now adopted by the same Western countries that decades earlier derided Japanese methods.

-Customers recognize that quality is an important attribute in products and services.
-Suppliers recognize that quality can be an important differentiator between their own offerings and those of competitors (quality differentiation is also called the quality gap).
-In the past two decades this quality gap has been greatly reduced between competitive products and services.
-This is partly due to the contracting (also called outsourcing) of manufacture to countries like China and India, as well internationalization of trade and competition.
-These countries, among many others, have raised their own standards of quality in order to meet international standards and customer demands.
-The ISO 9000 series of standards are probably the best known International standards for quality management.
+David A. Garvin's 1987 article in the Harvard Business Review, "Competing on the Eight Dimensions of Quality", noted that few companies had learned to "compete on quality", but in the past two decades, the extent of such quality differentiation, or the "quality gap", has been greatly reduced between competitive products and services.
+This is partly due to the contracting (also called outsourcing) of manufacturing to countries like China and India, as well internationalization of trade and competition.
+These countries, among many others, have raised their standards of quality to meet international standards and customer demands.
+The ISO 9000 series of standards are probably the best known international standards for quality management.

-Some themes have become more significant including quality culture, the importance of knowledge management, and the role of leadership in promoting and achieving high quality.
-Disciplines like systems thinking are bringing more holistic approaches to quality so that people, process and products are considered together rather than independent factors in quality management.
+Some themes have become more significant, including quality culture, the importance of knowledge management, and the role of leadership in promoting and achieving high quality.
+Disciplines like systems thinking are introducing more holistic approaches to quality ensuring that people, processes, and products are considered together rather than as independent factors in quality management.

 Government agencies and industrial organizations that regulate products have recognized that quality culture may assist companies that produce those products.
-A survey of more than 60 multinational companies found that those companies whose employees rated as having a low quality culture had increased costs of $67 million/year for every 5000 employees compared to those rated as having a strong quality culture.
+A survey of more than 60 multinational companies found that those companies whose employees rated as having a low-quality culture had increased costs of $67 million/year for every 5000 employees compared to those rated as having a strong-quality culture.

-The influence of quality thinking has spread to non-traditional applications outside of walls of manufacturing, extending into service sectors and into areas such as sales, marketing and customer service.
+The influence of quality management has spread to applications outside of manufacturing, extending into service sectors and into areas such as sales, marketing and customer service.
 Statistical evidence collected in the banking sector shows a strong correlation between quality culture and competitive advantage.

-Customer satisfaction has been the backbone of quality management and still is important.
+Customer satisfaction has long been the cornerstone of quality management and remains a key priority.
 However, there is an expansion of the research focus from a sole customer focus towards a stakeholder focus.
 This is following the development of stakeholder theory.
 A further development of quality management is the exploration of synergies between quality management and sustainable development.

 Principles

-The International Standard for Quality management (ISO 9001:2015) adopts a number of management principles, that can be used by top management to guide their organizations towards improved performance.
+The International Standard for Quality Management (ISO 9001:2015) adopts seven management principles that can be used by top management to guide their organizations towards improved performance.